zachallaun/lolcupid/README.md

 - Ruby 2.3.0 (we recommend [rvm](https://rvm.io/rvm/basics) if you're on a Unix system)
 - PostgreSQL (if you're on a Mac, we recommend [Postgress.app](http://postgresapp.com/))

-We also assume you have a Riot Games Developer account and an API Key available to you.
+We also assume you have a Riot Games Developer account and an API key available to you.

 **Clone the project and install basic Ruby dependencies.**